schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Pre-emptive Fries

-A metal-refining furnace operator searchs a actuality at a changing room.
+A metal-refining furnace operator searchs an actuality at a changing room.

 ## Ignition